tzwel/renu/README.md

 ## Usage

-To get help, run `renu` without any arguments
+To see all available arguments, run `renu` without any arguments.
+For detailed usage information it's best to refer to this file

 Arguments in renu are executed sequentially, meaning the order they are provided is significant.
 For example - you can not rename files before they are read, so first you must read them with `--input {glob pattern}`

 ### Rename

 This example renames all `.txt` files found to `some textfile.txt`.
-If multiple files are found, the name is kept with an incrementing counter appended to the filename like so: `some textfile (1).txt`.
+If multiple files are found, the name is kept with an incrementing counter appended to the filename like so: `some textfile (1).txt`

 ```
 renu --input "*.txt" --rename "some textfile"